HTGet is a small utility that can fetch files or web pages from HTTP servers. Just give it a URL and it will grab the file or page!

 Besides fetching pages HTGet can:

 HTGet uses HTTP 1.1 which is the most current HTTP protocol.
 HTTP 1.1 allows HTGet to fetch files from virtual hosts.
-HTTP 1.0 is supported for compatibility with older HTTP servers.
+HTTP 0.9 and 1.0 are supported for compatibility with older HTTP servers.

 HTGet was inspired by a version written by Ken Yap (email@example.com) in 1997 for the WATTCP TCP/IP library.
 This version is a complete rewrite using some of the concepts from the original.